rashidalabri/rashidalabri/README.md

 ### Hi, I'm Rashid 👋

-I'm a computer scientist based in Palo Alto, CA
+I'm a computer scientist based in New York City

-- 👨🏽‍🎓 I'm pursuing a B.S. in Computer Science at Stanford
+- 👨🏽‍🎓 I'm pursuing a PhD in Computer Science at Columbia University
-- 🏢 I'm an intern at the **New York Genome Center**'s G<sup>2</sup> Lab
-- 😄 I am passionate about developing computational methods to understand the human genome
+- 😄 I'm passionate about developing computational methods to understand the human genome